Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

 Additional Beach Dangers

 Chin up, this section is free of Bad Guys!
 South Africa is famous for its beaches, surfing spots . . . and specific dangers.
-The latter is avoidable with foreknowledge.
+The latter is avoidable with a little foreknowledge.

 South Africa’s coastline has lethal riptides.
-They are more common in certain areas and a little research can reveal the problem sites.
-The easiest way to stay safe from riptides is to stay in shallow water, even waist-deep should be fine.
-However, some people like deeper waters or must go farther out to surf.
+The best way to avoid riptides is to stay in shallow water, even waist-deep should be fine.
+However, some people like deeper waters or go farther out to surf.
 Either way, you must take riptides seriously.
-They’re so strong that nobody can physically fight the current that drags a person out to sea with frightening speed.
+They’re so strong that nobody can physically fight the current.
+It can drag a strong swimmer out to sea with frightening speed.

 2. Sea Life

-Fun fact: The entire South African coastline is visited by great white sharks.
+South Africa's entire coastline has great white sharks.
 It’s unlikely that, as a beachgoer or shallow swimmer, you’d encounter this apex predator.
-But they do bump surfers and attack snorkeling divers.
+But they do bump surfers and attack snorkelling divers.
 That being said, you’re more likely to get zapped by a bluebottle jellyfish.

-During certain times, these blue horrors arrive in droves.
-They infest shallow waters and have thread-like tentacles that sting.
-The pain is atrocious (I can personally vouch for that).
-A jellyfish swarm can generally be detected by the dead ones on the beach.
+During certain times of the year, these blue horrors arrive in droves.
+They infest shallow waters and have thread-like tentacles that deliver an agonizing sting.
+Seriously, the pain is atrocious (I can personally vouch for that).
+You can avoid most jellyfish swarms by scanning the beach.
+Very often, their arrival is marked by dead bluebottles scattered around on the sand.
 If you spot even one, don’t go in the water; deaths from bluebottle stings do happen.

 Antelope, kids, and hijackers—a weird combination of dangers, but here are the basics of what you should know when driving in South Africa.